swufung/FourierSAT/README.md

 FourierSAT is a versatile SAT/MaxSAT solver for hybrid Boolean constraints.

-The types of constraints include: CNF (-or), XOR, cardinality constraints and NAE (not all equal).
+The types of constraints include CNF (-or), XOR, cardinality constraints, and NAE (not all equal).

 Paper: FourierSAT: A Fourier Expansion-Based Algebraic Framework for Solving Hybrid Boolean Constraints https://arxiv.org/abs/1912.01032